Rabbit Supplies Check List

 Pelleted Rabbit Food & Hay Are the Most Important Parts of a Rabbits Diet

-We recommend Oxbow adult rabbit feed.
+We recommend Oxbow adult rabbit feed if you don't have a Southern States near by.
 Do not purchase the Oxbow young rabbit food as your rabbit is already being fed adult feed and changing their diet as few times as possible is best.
 You can find Oxbow rabbit food at tons of retailers in stores and online.
 Tractor Supply, Rural King, Petco and most pet and feed stores carry Oxbow rabbit food.
 Online you can find it on Chewy's and KW cages to name a few.

 We feed our rabbits 1/2 cup of pellets in the morning.
 Pellets are high in protein and when overfed can make your rabbit obese.